 - Developers use automated DevOps processes to test, validate and push code changes through the pipeline, keeping a steady stream of work ready for release.
 They are also responsible for syncing environments, seeding sandboxes and restoring functionality from data and metadata in the event that anything goes wrong.

 - QA engineers check that newly developed features and customizations meet user, technical and business requirements.
 They are responsible for executing tests, including UI testing, and make sure that code conforms to best practice as well as data compliance and security.

 - Release managers typically work as part of larger teams and are responsible for streamlining the release process.
 They have complete visibility over the team’s orgs and act as the gate-keepers for deployments, making sure the team’s releases run smoothly.

 - Architects and team leads develop agile DevOps practices and source-driven workflows for everyone to contribute as seamlessly as possible using the team’s DevOps tools and integrated project management software.
 They are responsible for DevOps performance and aim to increase the team’s frequency and reliability of releases.

-You will find a more extensive list of responsibilities for each level below, where we explore seniority in more detail, see Experience (Seniority).
+You will find a more extensive list of responsibilities for each level in the guide below:

 Where do Salesforce DevOps Professionals Work?